-Together we set out to launch a multifaceted project that would bring in support and provide benefits to as many groups as possible.
-We based this on our firm conviction that China were just a few steps from entering the world as an important trade partner.
-We were convinced that this project would present a unique opportunity to re-connect the Swedish export industry at large to this rapidly developing market.
-This as a time with the Cultural Revolution in clear memory we were mostly pitted about our naivety, but we did not laugh.
-Nor did our Chinese guests that soon started to arrive in limousine caravan after caravan.
-Nor did the Swedish export industry.
+However, passion and willpower go a long way.
+Together, we set out to launch a multifaceted project that would garner support and provide benefits to as many groups as possible.
+We based this on our firm conviction that China was just a few steps away from becoming an important trade partner.
+We were convinced that this project would present a unique opportunity to reconnect the Swedish export industry at large to this rapidly developing market.
+At a time when the Cultural Revolution was still a clear memory, we were often chided for our naivety, but we did not laugh.
+Nor did our Chinese guests who soon started to arrive in limousine caravan after caravan.
+Neither did the Swedish export industry.

 The large Swedish export companies were there alright, struggling along, but in the early 1990s this was far from the common understanding of things.
 To most, China was far away and of interest only for those that was taken in - or abhorred - by the Chinese 'Mao-ism' and the Cultural Revolution (1966-76).
 It took an active interest to see what was going on, on the East and Southeast Asian part of the Pacific Rim, to be aware of Deng Xiaoping and his plans.